A programme featuring a range of artists and artforms for people aged over 55 in North Tyneside with the aim of reducing

 Hidden Voices is a brand new toolkit of arts activities created to help dads in prison reflect on the impact their offending has on their children.
 Children, whose dads are in custody, worked with singer songwriter Beccy Owen and musician Will Lang to co-create 4 songs to share their experiences of seeing their dads in prison and living with the situation day in, day out.

 Visual artist Toby Phips Lloyd was appointed by Newcastle University as Helix Arts’ practice based PhD Student in January 2017.
 He has been exploring the role that the arts can play in creating an argument for Universal Basic Income.
 Toby’s work brings Helix Arts’ partnership with Newcastle University’s Institute for Creative Arts Practice to life with his research into high quality arts co-production in participatory settings.

-Our ‘geocache’ art-trail in Stamfordham, Northumberland brings communities together to share stories and experiences.
+Our ‘geocache’ art trail in Stamfordham, Northumberland brought together local communities to share stories and experiences.
 Working with the Army Welfare Service on Albemarle Barracks and local children from Stamfordham Primary, alongside digital artist Nikki Pugh and artist Sheryl Jenkins we co-created an online trail and ‘bird boxes’ containing children’s artwork.

 Children using mental health services in Newcastle and Gateshead worked with film-maker Julie Ballands.
 The group worked creatively and collaboratively with Commissioners to explore how services might be designed differently and have more effective impact.